jeffpar/pcjs/tools/pcjs/README.md

     &B000:0070  20 07 20 07 20 07 20 07-20 07 20 07 20 07 20 07   . . . . . . . .
     >>

-To destroy the machine, type `quit` at the debugger prompt (or press CTRL-C).
+To destroy the machine, type `quit` (or press CTRL-C) at the debugger prompt.

 Note that this utility is very much a "work in progress" and is intended for development work and testing only.
 Also, since it is "headless", you will not see any output from the machine when running any software that writes directly to video memory.